aydreeyun/data-structures-and-algorithms/linked_lists/README.md

 ### Doubly-Linked Lists
 Doubly linked lists comprise of nodes that hold an additional piece of information, __a pointer to the previous node__.
 Doubly-linked lists can be traversed from _BOTH_ directions.
-Because of this, the head of a doubly-linked list will have it's previous pointer pointing to null just like the tail has it's next
+Because of this, the head of a doubly-linked list will have it's previous pointer pointing to null just like the tail has it's next pointer pointing to null.

 #### Pros
 * Can be traversed from both directions